romil2807/vocAIyze/sales_materials/VocalAIze_Pitch.md

 ## Next Steps

 1. **Discovery Call**: Let us understand your specific business needs
-2. **Custom Demo**: See VocalAIze in action with your use cases
+2. **Custom Demo**: See vocAIyze in action with your use cases
 3. **Pilot Program**: Start with a limited deployment to measure results
 4. **Full Implementation**: Roll out across your organization with our support team

 ---

-Contact us at sales@vocalAIze.com to schedule your discovery call today.
+Contact us at sales@vocAIyze.com to schedule your discovery call today.